kcmahatab/HPKM/README.md

 Barun Kr Paul
 Rohan Saha
 Kinsuk Giri *
-The code has been made pubic.
+The code has been made public.